R U a dupe?

 Are you still thinking about copying something and pasting it into your writing?
 Read on.

-At first glance, these writings have the trappings of scholarly work.
-Until you start to read carefully and evaluate the claims being made (which are largely nonsense).
-Even if you are trying to avoid plagiarism and you do acknowledge your sources, you should be careful about what you quote or paraphrase and acknowledge.
+Even if you are trying to avoid plagiarism and you do acknowledge your sources, be careful about what you quote or paraphrase and acknowledge.

-Are you thinking about using ChatGPT to help with your writing?
+Are you thinking about using a chatbot to help with your writing?

-It's now possible with artificial intelligence apps such as ChatGPT to make a request in natural language, and they will return a response that is linguistically impressive.
-This essentially raises the same issue as illustrated above with the fake research paper generator, and the hoax published in Social Text, written by a physicist.
+It's now possible with generative AI apps such as ChatGPT, Gemini, or Copilot to make a request in natural language, and they will often return a response that is linguistically impressive.
+But is it accurate?
+This essentially raises the same issue as illustrated above with the parody published in Social Text, written by a physicist (Sokal, 1996b).

 Don't be a dupe.
 Be a critical thinker!

 One of the main purposes of a good education is to learn to think critically.
-Critical thinking leads to one of the highest forms of human knowing.
+Critical thinking leads to one of the highest forms of human knowing (Educology, 2024).

 Critical thinkers: